100 Notable alumni of

 -

 Charles Otis Whitman was an American zoologist, who was influential to the founding of classical ethology (study of animal behavior).
+In 1888, he was the founding director of the Marine Biological Laboratory.
 A dedicated educator who preferred to teach a few research students at a time, he made major contributions in the areas of evolution and embryology of worms, comparative anatomy, heredity, and animal behaviour.
 He was known as the "Father of Zoology" in Japan.

 -